input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 **Context**: The scenarios represent increasing attack sophistication (e.g., *Ant Glance* is a quick, low-effort attack; *Owl Survey* is a comprehensive, resource-intensive one).
 As $\rho$ increases, so does the difficulty, shifting feasibility from trivial (e.g., a lone actor with a laptop) to infeasible (e.g., requiring nation-state-level resources).

-These thresholds reveal critical vulnerabilities in Cardano’s current consensus design. **Φalanx** aims to mitigate these risks.
+These thresholds reveal critical vulnerabilities in Cardano’s current consensus design. **Phalanx** aims to mitigate these risks.
 In the following section, we revisit the core computational model, introduce the proposed enhancements, and quantify how they shift the feasibility landscape in favor of security.

-#### 1.2 Φalanx Cost Amplification per Grinding Attempt
+#### 1.2 Phalanx Cost Amplification per Grinding Attempt

-In **Φalanx**, we introduce an additional parameter and **computational cost**, denoted $T_\Phi$, for each **grinding attempt**.
+In **Phalanx**, we introduce an additional parameter and **computational cost**, denoted $T_\Phi$, for each **grinding attempt**.
 This cost represents the total cumulative effort required to compute $i$ iterations of the $\Phi$ primitive.
 This additional cost directly impacts the total estimated **time per grinding attempt**, as originally defined in [CPD Section 3.3.4 - Total Estimated Time per Grinding Attempt](../CPS/CPD/README.md#334-total-estimated-time-per-grinding-attempt).
 The baseline grinding time in **Praos** is:

 ```math
 T_{\text{grinding}}^{\text{Praos}} = \frac{\rho}{2} T_{\text{BLAKE2b}} + w_T \cdot ( T_{\mathsf{VRF}} + T_{\text{eligibility}} ) + T_{\text{eval}}
 ```

-With **Φalanx**, the total grinding time per attempt is updated to include $T_\Phi$:
+With **Phalanx**, the total grinding time per attempt is updated to include $T_\Phi$:

 ```math
 T_{\text{grinding}}^{\text{Phalanx}} = \frac{\rho}{2} T_{\text{BLAKE2b}} + w_T \cdot ( T_{\mathsf{VRF}} + T_{\text{eligibility}} ) + T_{\text{eval}} + T_\Phi